wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

-# Discovering API structure
+# Discovering API inventory

-The **API Discovery** module of the Wallarm platform identifies your application REST API structure based on the actual API usage.
-The module continuously analyzes the real traffic requests and builds the API structure based on the analysis results.
+The **API Discovery** module of the Wallarm platform builds your application REST API inventory based on the actual API usage.
+The module continuously analyzes the real traffic requests and builds the API inventory based on the analysis results.

 By default, the API Discovery module is [disabled](#enabling-and-configuring-api-discovery).

 ## Issues addressed by API Discovery

-**Building an actual and complete API structure** is the main issue the API Discovery module is addressing.
+**Building an actual and complete API inventory** is the main issue the API Discovery module is addressing.

 Keeping API inventory up-to-date is a difficult task.
 There are multiple teams that use different APIs and it is a common case that different tools and processes are used to produce the API documentation.
 As a result, companies struggle in both understanding what APIs they have, what data they expose and having an up-to-date API documentation.

-Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including to the API structure all endpoints that actually processing the requests.
+Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including to the API inventory all endpoints that actually processing the requests.

-**As you have your API structure discovered by Wallarm, you can**:
+**As you have your API inventory discovered by Wallarm, you can**:

 * Have a full visibility into the whole API estate including the list of [external and internal](#external-and-internal-apis) APIs.
 * See what data is [going into the APIs](../user-guides/api-discovery.md#params).